QnQSec/KashiCTF/README.md

 ```

 Step 2: Finding the Key Format
 After analyzing the challenge, I initially found a possible move sequence to checkmate.
 However, I wasn't sure about the correct format for the key.
-To confirm this, I contacted the challenge author, who gave me two important hints:
+To confirm this, I contacted the challenge author, who gave me  important hints:
 1-Use PGN notation
-2-Use the Lichess format

 After receiving this information, I realized that the moves I had initially found were incorrect.
 I reanalyzed the position, thought through the moves again, and eventually identified the correct move sequence.